Résumé of John Stracke

 Google Flights, as well as for many airline and third-party

-- Route restrictions for the new C++ scheduler.
+- Route restrictions for the new C++ scheduler microservice.
 Route

 restrictions are business logic above and beyond the publicly